-2. Don’t rely too much on shortcuts- As you prepare for the exam from different books you will come across various shortcuts given for solving the questions but these shortcuts didn’t work every time.
-So there can be chances if you get too much dependent on these shortcuts that you actually forget the actual methods and concepts which will create difficulty in the exam when you will not be able to solve the sum with shortcuts.
+2. Don’t rely too much on shortcuts- As you prepare for the exam from different books you will come across various shortcuts given for solving the questions but these shortcuts don’t work every time.
+So if you get too much dependent on these shortcuts, you might actually forget the actual methods and concepts.
+This will create difficulty in the exam where you will not be able to solve the sum with shortcuts.

 3. Know your strengths and weakness- Understanding your strengths and weakness in topics is very important to know that in which topic are you strong and on which you are weak so that you can have good grip on your strong topics which will help you to sail through the exam but don’t forget your weak topics and focus on them also.

 4. Mock tests- Give as much mock test as you can.
-So that you get familiar with the exam pattern and also you will develop the stamina to sit in the exam which is of 6 hours and is divided into two shifts.
+This helps you get familiar with the exam pattern.
+Also, you will develop the stamina to sit in the exam which is of 6 hours and takes place in two shifts.
 Try to give the exam in time slots in which you will be giving the real exam.
-Mock test will also help to understand the strategy which you can use in the exam and also the topics which are weak and strong.
+Mock test will also help to understand the strategy which you can use in the exam.
+It also helps to improvise the topics which are weak and strong.
 It will also boost confidence in you.